GhostofGoes/XboneClipSaver/README.md

-# XboneClipSaver
+# XboxClipSaver
 A simple python script that saves Xbox One recordings to your computer using the undocumented Xbox One API.

-(What is it with MS and undocumented APIs?)
+# Requirements
+Python 3.4 or later
+xbox module

+# Usage
+Run scraper.py
+Follow the prompts